nayeonk/itpwebdev/notes-and-assignments/assignments/499/environment-setup.md

 1. Go to https://github.com/fideloper/Vaprobash
 2. Download the Vagrantfile and place it in your project root.
 I put my projects in ~/Dev on Mac.
 	* Windows users: Delete the 4 lines for config.vm.synced_folder from Vagrantfile.
 This is explained in the Vaprobash repository readme.
+3. Uncomment the line after "Provision Apache Base" in Vagrantfile
-3. Run vagrant up
+4. Run vagrant up
-4. Create an html or php file in your project
+5. Create an html or php file in your project
-4. Visit your project with the URL: http://192.168.33.10.xip.io/index.php
+6. Visit your project with the URL: http://192.168.33.10.xip.io

 #### Option 2.
 PHP on your local machine